-It results from renal parenchymal atrophy, inflammation, calculous disease, ageing or exogenous or endogenous steroids.
+It results from renal parenchymal atrophy, inflammation, calculous disease, aging, or exogenous or endogenous steroids.

-There is usually no or rarely little mass effect on collecting system.
+There is usually no or rarely little mass effect on the collecting system.

 Often shows enlarged echogenic central sinuses.
 The central distribution of adipose tissue in the renal sinus is considered characteristic.